komalswami/komalswami/README.md

 - 👨‍💻 All of my projects are available at [komalswami.github.io/me.github.io/](komalswami.github.io/me.github.io/)

-- 📝 I regularly write articles on [https://komalsswami.medium.com/](https://komalsswami.medium.com/)
+- 📝 I write articles on [https://komalsswami.medium.com/](https://komalsswami.medium.com/)

 - 💬 Ask me about **how to google effectively**